LoopKit/loopdocs/docs/nightscout/remote-config.md

 Consequence if Looper's phone is not configured correctly:

-- If Background app refresh is not enabled, the remote overrides might only enact if the &nbsp;<span translate="no">Loop</span>&nbsp; app is open and the phone is unlocked
+- If Background app refresh is not enabled, the remote overrides might only enact if the *Loop* app is open and the phone is unlocked

 !!! warning "Keep Notifications Turned on for Looper's Phone"
-    Typically, the Looper's phone has Notifications enabled for &nbsp;<span translate="no">Loop</span>.
+    Typically, the Looper's phone has Notifications enabled for  *Loop*.
 In fact, if they don't, a red warning bar is prominently displayed.

-    There may be times when you really need &nbsp;<span translate="no">Loop</span>&nbsp; to be quiet, so you can turn off Notifications.
+    There may be times when you really need *Loop* to be quiet, so you can turn off Notifications.
 The remote commands still go through but the Looper does not see a notification that this happened.

-    Best practice is to keep &nbsp;<span translate="no">Loop</span>&nbsp; Notifications enabled.
+    Best practice is to keep *Loop* Notifications enabled.

 ## Step 2: *Apple Push Notifications*

-The step is required for the &nbsp;<span translate="no">Loop</span>&nbsp; app to give permissions to your &nbsp;<span translate="no">Nightscout</span>&nbsp; site to remotely interact with it.
+The step is required for the *Loop* app to give permissions to your &nbsp;<span translate="no">Nightscout</span>&nbsp; site to remotely interact with it.
 To enable this, you need to create a key and grant it access to the &nbsp;<span translate="no">Apple Push Notification Service (APNS)</span>.

 !!! info "Reminder"
     This only works with the **paid** Apple Developer ID.

-1. To get started, go to the `Keys` section under Apple Developer's [`Certificates, Identifiers & Profiles`](https://developer.apple.com/account/resources/authkeys/list) and login with the *Apple ID* associated with your developer team that you used to build the &nbsp;<span translate="no">Loop</span>&nbsp; app.
+1. To get started, go to the `Keys` section under Apple Developer's [`Certificates, Identifiers & Profiles`](https://developer.apple.com/account/resources/authkeys/list) and login with the *Apple ID* associated with your developer team that you used to build the *Loop* app.
 2. If not already open in your browser (compare with the below screenshot),
     - Click on **`Keys`** (located in the left-hand column).
     - Either click on the blue **`Create a new key`** button **OR** the plus button (<font color="#2997FF">:material-plus-circle:</font>)  to add a new key.